jkarsrud/aws-lite-dynamo-marshalling/README.md

 # Reproduction for aws-lite marshalling errors

+This repo has two branches; main uses @architect/functions v7 and the @aws-sdk/*-dynamodb packages.
+[arc-fns-8](https://github.com/jkarsrud/aws-lite-dynamo-marshalling/tree/arc-fns-8) uses @architect/function v8 and @aws-lite.

+`index.test.mjs` has tests that should give enough information, and in `arc-fns-8` the tests are failing, but should be okay if a fix is made (somehow)

+## The issue:

 When passing an object where a field is a class instance, DynamoDB requires that class instance property to be converted into a Map.
 DynamoDB suggests doing this by passing `options.convertClassInstanceToMap=true`, but aws-lite and/or @architect/functions v8 has no way of passing this option.